-A good password manager helps keep your environment secure–and Bitwarden offers encrypted cloud storage as well as on-prem hosting.
+Bitwarden is a good password manager helps keep your environment secure.
+As such, Bitwarden offers encrypted cloud storage as well as on-prem hosting.
 Their Android apps and browser extensions work well together and provide users with seamless sharing and a user-friendly interface.

-Using uBlock helps protect you from a lot of the nonsense on the internet, blocking ads and other unwanted content, including malware and phishing attempts.
-It does a great job of removing ads from YouTube!
+uBlock for Chrome as well as uBlock for Firefox help protect you from a lot of the nonsense on the internet.
+Specifically, it blocks ads and other unwanted content, including malware and phishing attempts.
+It also does a great job of removing ads from YouTube.

 For testing attacks and detections

-Splunk’s Attack Range project lets you build a Splunk testing environment in AWS to run attacks and test detections.
-Attack Range includes Windows and Linux hosts with logging configured and forwarding to Splunk.
+Splunk Attack Range is a project by Splunk that lets you build a Splunk testing environment in AWS to run attacks and test detections.
+It includes Windows and Linux hosts with logging configured and forwarding to Splunk.

 For OSINT and research tools

-Machinae is the most used tool at HL for gathering basic information around IOCs such as file hashes, urls, IPs, and emails.
+Machinae is the most used tool at Hurricane Labs for gathering basic information around IoCs such as file hashes, URLs, IPs, and emails.
 After it runs, Machinae will generate a list with all of the OSINT data it gathers from those sources.

-Similar to our Machinae tool is Spiderfoot.
-It offers many features and sites that information can be queried from.
-The tool also offers a web GUI to allow for easy usability and access to data.
-There is a paid version of the tool, but the open source one still allows for gathering of information–and does a good job of it.
+Spiderfoot: Similar to our Machinae tool is a tool called Spiderfoot.
+This tool offers many features and sites that information can be queried from.
+Additionally, Spiderfoot also offers a web GUI to allow for easy usability and access to data.
+There’s a paid version of the tool, but the open source one still allows for gathering of information–and does a good job of it.

-CyberChef–which has a Splunk addon–is an encryption/decryption application built in a simple way to allow both technical and non-technical users to utilize it for decrypting or encrypting data into many various encoding methods.
-And it has a very user-friendly GUI, too.
+CyberChef–which has a Splunk addon–is an encryption/decryption application.
+It’s valuable because the app is built in a simple way to allow both technical and non-technical users to utilize it for decrypting or encrypting data into many various encoding methods.
+The add-on has a very user-friendly GUI, too.

-There are several applications and browser extensions available on privacytools.io that are useful for helping you manage your privacy and security.
-One tool available here that we particularly like is the encrypted notepad, Standard Notes.
+There are several applications and browser extensions available on privacytools.io that are useful for privacy and security management.
+One tool available here that we particularly like is the encrypted notepad: Standard Notes.

-These tools will help make a strong security stance more accessible to you–just don’t forget: when setting up open source tools, always remember to change any default passwords!
+Open source security tools of all types can help make a strong security stance more accessible to you.
+Just don’t forget: when setting up open source tools, always remember to change any default passwords.
+Stay secure out there!